Who We Are

 - By endorsing (explicitly or by implication) some author, artist, service provider, or vendor, and/or their products or services.

 By the CCPA’s definitions, disclosing any personal information in such circumstances might be deemed sharing information “for commercial purposes” whether or not any transaction is actually completed, whether or not we are a party to that transaction, and whether or not we receive any compensation or consideration in connection with it.

 Put simply, by the law’s extremely broad definitions, any or all of the categories of personal information we collect in the course of our business could be deemed to be shared for business and/or commercial purposes, whether or not we “sell” personal information in the way most people understand that term.

-If you have general questions about our data-sharing practices (i.e., questions about our typical practices rather than about the personal data of any specific individual or household), feel free to contact us using any of the methods described under “Controllers, Questions, and How to Reach Us” below.
+If you have general questions about our data-sharing practices (i.e., questions about our typical practices rather than about the personal data of any specific individual or household), feel free to contact us using any of the methods described in “Controllers/Responsible Parties, Questions, and How to Reach Us” below.
 If you are a California resident and would like to exercise your rights under the California Consumer Privacy Act (CCPA), such as the right to access or delete your personal information or opt-out of the sale of your personal information, you (or your authorized agent) should visit our Do Not Sell My Personal Information page.

-Controllers, Questions, and How to Reach Us
+Controllers/Responsible Parties, Questions, and How to Reach Us

-If you are a California resident and wish to exercise your rights under the California Consumer Privacy Act (CCPA), such as the right to access or delete your personal information or opt-out of the sale of your personal information, you (or your authorized agent) can file a request using any of the methods specified on the Do Not Sell My Personal Information page.
+If you are a California resident and wish to exercise your rights under the California Consumer Privacy Act (CCPA), such as the right to access or delete your personal information or opt-out of the sale of your personal information, you (or your authorized agent) can submit a request using any of the methods specified on the Do Not Sell My Personal Information page.
 (To reduce the risk of confusion or error, please do not use the regular Contact Form for CCPA requests!)